ixpantia/dispenser/README.md

     ```
     You should see a container running with the `ghcr.io/my-org/my-app:latest` image.

-From now on, whenever you push a new image to your registry with the `latest` tag, Dispenser will automatically detect it, pull the new version, and redeploy your service with zero downtime.
+From now on, whenever you push a new image to your registry with the `latest` tag (and `watch = true` is set in the service configuration), Dispenser will automatically detect it, pull the new version, and redeploy your service with zero downtime.

 ### Managing the Service with CLI Signals

 Dispenser includes a built-in mechanism to send signals to the running daemon using the `-s` or `--signal` flag.
 This allows you to reload the configuration or stop the service without needing to use `kill` manually.

 **Note:** This command relies on the `dispenser.pid` file, so you should run it from the same directory where Dispenser is running (typically `/opt/dispenser` for the default installation).

+For complete CLI documentation including all available flags, see the [CLI Reference](CLI.md).

 **Reload Configuration:**